 Our hair greatly influences our personal and professional lives, and hair loss can take a huge toll on our self-esteem.
 Our hair health and how well our hair grows is dependent on how well we take care of our scalp and sometimes, genetic disposition.
 Is hair loss really irreversible or do we have more control over how our hair grows?

 This is a genetic condition that can affect both genders — more commonly known as male pattern baldness and female pattern baldness respectively.
+This condition affects up to 50% of males and females.
 Men can experience this as early as in their teens or early 20’s and it’s often characterised by a receding hairline and a gradual disappearance of hair from the crown and frontal scalp.
 Women, on the other hand, generally experience thinning hair beyond their 40’s throughout the entire scalp, with the most extensive hair loss at the crown.
 Depending on severity, this form of hair loss is usually reversible.

 This type of hair loss is an autoimmune disorder where the body attacks the hair follicles.
 It is usually identified by a few patches of baldness and can occur at any age, though most common in people younger than 20.
 Unfortunately, there is no known cure for alopecia areata.